dram/trealla/docs/FEATURES.md

 	read_term_from_atom(+Atom,?Term,+Opts) - convert atom to term

-	atom_number(+A,?V)          - convert atom to Int or Float unbounded(+Int)             - function to convert int to unbounded
+	atom_number(+A,?V)          - convert atom to Int or Float unbounded(+Int)             - function to convert integer to unbounded

 and for accessing the rule database: